Alfheim-Realm/Documentation/Server Description - Developer.md

   * Players can get married to one another and obtain a special teleportation skill (can only be used within same GameServer).
   * Can allow players to save a location, this allows players to teleport even while their partner is offline or not in same party.
   * Must place maps within variables to allow players to teleport in that map and also prohibit them.
+* General Item Handler
+  * Complex function to handle several types of items boxes (chests, pouches, scrolls, etc.).
+    * Generic - Fixed: Will give out all items in variables if the "Allow" variable set to "true".
+    * Generic - Random: Will give out a single item at random from the options that have the "Allow" variable set to "true".
+    * Generic - Mixed:
+      * Will give out all items in options that have the "Allow" variable set to "true" and the "Guaranteed" variable set to "true".
+      * Will give out a random item from all the options that have the "Allow" variable set to "true" and the "Guaranteed" variable set to "false".
+    * Class - Fixed: Will give out all items in variables if the "Allow" variable set to "true" and corresponding to their class.
+    * Class - Random: Will give out a single item at random from the options that have the "Allow" variable set to "true" and corresponding to their class.
+    * Class - Mixed:
+      * Will give out all items in options that have the "Allow" variable set to "true" and the "Guaranteed" variable set to "true" and corresponding to their class.
+      * Will give out a random item from all the options that have the "Allow" variable set to "true" and the "Guaranteed" variable set to "false" and corresponding to their class.
+* String Parser: Hooked all notice related functions to allow variables without having to use "string.format" each time.